Ausiarm/T2A1_A_Workbook/README.md

-## Q4 Source Control Workflow Overview and Description
+## Section 4 Source Control Workflow Overview and Description
 - The Centralized Workflow:
   - In the centralized model for a source control workflow there is a single (CENTRAL) repository that serves as the point of interaction between and among individuals working together on a project.
 All changes are made to the same MAIN branch.
 In order to make changes, any individual working on that branch needs to fork and clone the main branch to their local machine.
 Each system for source control will look different in this regard but using github as an example, one need only fork the repository on github and copy the origin link of that repository which can be seen here beside the small clipboard icon: ![github_example](github_example_1.png).
   - Once this is done, in their terminal they would navigate to the directory they plan to work in and run this command ``` git clone (copied link) ```.
 Now they have a local version of the forked repository that they can work on indpendently.
 From here, they would tackle the portions of the project that they have been assigned.